Hobart

 It’s always fun for us to spend a few days exploring Hobart.
 Wondering what to do first in Hobart?
 Well, you can head to the Waterfront, go for a hike at Mount Wellington, browse through the Salamanca Market, or visit the Mona Museum.
 And if that’s not enough, you can also check out the Botanic Garden, the Wooden Boat Festival, or the Clarence Jazz Festival.

-When we were in Hobart during the Wooden Boat Festival, we enjoyed the historic tall ships, classic yachts, and all the other wooden boats.
+The Hobart Wooden Boat Festival is held every two years.
+When we were in Hobart during the festival, we enjoyed the historic tall ships, classic yachts, and all the other wooden boats.

 The show includes sailing competitions, exhibitions, and live music.
 It’s a lot of fun!

-The view from the Organ Pipes of the City, Bridge, and Casino.
+The panoramic view from the Organ Pipes trail of the city, the bridge, and the Derwent River.

 Bruny Island